Shining (video game series): Connections between games

+Development history and reboot

+Early history

+Game producer Hiroyuki Takahashi left Enix with fellow Dragon Quest developer Kan Naito in April 1990 to found the game development studio Climax Entertainment.
+Under a production contract with Sega, Climax developed Shining in the Darkness, which was released for the Mega Drive in March 1991.
+With funding from Sega to continue work on the Shining series, Takahashi would register the studio Sonic!
+Software Planning as a subsidiary of Sega.
+Sonic supported Climax in the development of Shining Force and afterward become the primary developer of the series with credits for Shining Force II, Shining Force CD, and the Game Gear games Shining Force Gaiden, Shining Force Gaiden II, and Shining Force Gaiden: Final Conflict.

+Hiroyuki Takahashi's brother, Shugo Takahashi, founded Camelot Software Planning as an independent studio in April 1994 in order to develop games for Sony's PlayStation, but Camelot would also provide development support to Sonic for Shining Wisdom, Shining the Holy Ark, and Shining Force III.
+By 1998, Sonic had ceased operations, and Sega's Shining brand would not be used for any new games until 2002.

 Reboot by Sega

-Previously the Shining games from Shining in the Darkness to Shining Force III were solely developed by Sonic Software Planning which later became Camelot.
-The initial idea came from co-founder Hiroyuki Takahashi who previously was at Enix.

 After Sega quit the hardware market, it was decided to reboot the Shining franchise.
-In charge of the so called "Shining Project" was Sega employee Tadashi Takezaki who joined marketing in 1993 and in 2004 was not only in charge of the Shining series, but also the Sakura Wars franchise and the official Japanese Sega website.
+In charge of the so called "Shining Project" was Sega employee Tadashi Takezaki, who joined marketing in 1993 and in 2004, and was not only in charge of the Shining series, but also the Sakura Wars franchise and the official Japanese Sega website.
 According to Takezaki, when you think of Sega RPG's, you think of Phantasy Star and Shining.
 While Phantasy Star never strictly had a V entry, it was rebooted in the form of Phantasy Star Online.
 The Shining series never had an entry on the Dreamcast, due to various developers being busy with other projects and it being thought that it would be better to launch a new RPG instead, among other reasons.
 However, looking at the Japanese video game market, RPG's have the largest marketshare, so Sega decided to go ahead and restart the franchise, with a long-term plan, which included providing one game a year.
 This was new for Sega, people across different departments came together in 2001 to form what was called the "Shining Committee".
 The Committee included Takezaki himself, but also Youichi Shimosato who produced Shining Force: Resurrection of the Dark Dragon and Shining Force Neo, and also Tsuyoshi Sawada who produced Shining Tears.
 While the "Force" games were meant to harken back to the earlier titles, Tears was made from a completely blank slate for a modern audience, and looked at the Shining series from a new angle, much like Phantasy Star Online did.